X-XENDROME-X/Dragonfire-Delights/README.md

 ## Getting Started

-To view the Dragon Delights website locally, follow these steps:
+To view the Dragonfire Delights website locally, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/your-username/dragon-delights.git`
+1. Clone this repository to your local machine using `git clone https://github.com/your-username/dragonfire-delights.git`
 2. Navigate to the project directory.
 3. Open the `index.html` file in your web browser.

 ## Contributing

-We welcome contributions from the community to improve Dragon Delights.
+We welcome contributions from the community to improve Dragonfire Delights.
 If you have any suggestions, bug fixes, or new features to add, please feel free to open an issue or submit a pull request.

 ## License